M1CKYY/hackcember-2021/README.md

-# hackcember-2021
+# hackcember-challenge-2021
-youtube mini hacking challenge :D
+shoutout to Algorithmen verstehen